NudgeApm/nudge-nagios-plugins/scripts/transaction_execution_control.md

 ```
 *You have to replace parameters of the `check_command` line.*

-* Finally, the plugin is configured in Nagios, you just have to restart Nagios service to enable the control.
+* Finally, you restart Nagios service to enable the control.